 Your local hearing office, the Buffalo Office of Hearings Operations (OHO), may be able to give you an updated status on your case.
 Their number is 866-348-5819.

 I just had my disability hearing and I thought it went well.
-When will I get a decision, and assuming I'm approved for benefits, when will they start?
+When will I get a decision?
+And assuming I'm approved for benefits, when will they start?

-Regarding how long your benefits will take to commence...this is even more nebulous.
-If you are approved for benefits, your file will be sent by the Office of Disability Adjudication and Review (ODAR) to a payment processing center.
-There, your monthly benefits will be calculated, as well as the back payments you're due.
+Your benefits.
+Regarding how long your benefits will take to start, the wait time for benefits is even more dependent on the facts of your case.
+If you're approved for benefits, your file will be sent by the Office of Hearings Operations (OHO) to a payment processing center.
+The payment processing center will calculate your monthly benefits, as well as the back payments you're due.